 At school we use Yamaha keyboards and they have proven to be reliable and sturdy.
 A ‘touch sensitive’ (PSR series) is recommended (online new YAMAHA PSR E353 from $270).
 The more recent PSR is around $450, and has better quality speakers and sounds.
 After a year or two of lessons, in order to develop proper technique, it’s important to upgrade to a weighted keys keyboard (feels like playing a piano), new from about $600 or a real piano of course!
 GH Music sells Yamaha keyboards and has a great variety of keyboards you can try (take your budding musician along!).
 Worth looking on Gumtree/Ebay also.

 Student model acoustic guitars are relatively inexpensive.
 Young beginners may need a 1/2 size guitar (you can enquire with the teacher after a lesson or two), older students a 3/4 size.
 Prices start at about $100.
-For our CD recording I bought a Yamaha 3/4 size guitar, they are better quality and have a brighter, more pleasing sound, however they retail closer to $200.
+For our CD recording I bought a Yamaha 3/4 size guitar, they are better quality and have a brighter sound, I noticed they retail for $125 at Betta Electronics Barkly St Footscray.
 Electric guitar can be played from grade 4 and up, especially if it’s full size (3/4 size definitely an option!).
 A quality student Fender with practice amplifier retails for around $400.
 Don’t spend much less than this, it could be a lemon!
 Acoustic Centre (Sth Melb) is a guitarist’s paradise!
 Closer by Scarlett Music and GH Music are good music shops too.

 You can buy a beginner (almost a toy) ukulele for around $30.
 Make sure the tuning pegs work properly!
 Best to upgrade to a good quality one ASAP (from about $150).